harvard-edge/MAVBench/README.md

 # Welcome to MAVBench  (Note: We plan to release the code, build scripts and a docker by Micro conference 2018(Oct 24th).
 Please STAY TUNED!!!)
 This README explains how to setup and use MAVBench.

-FORMATTING TODOs: change all the bulles for instructions to numbers.

-TODO: upload all the videos right here

 **What is MAVBench?**
 MAVBench is a framework targetting design and development of Micro Aerial Vehicles for roboticists, sofware and hardware designers.
 It consists of a closed-loop simulator and an end-to-end application